-For most pregnancies, a vaginal delivery is a safer method of delivery than a cesarean birth (C-section), with a lower risk of maternal morbidity and mortality.
+For most pregnancies, a vaginal delivery is a safer method of delivery than a cesarean birth (Csection), with a lower risk of maternal morbidity and mortality.6 performed by Csection.
+2019-2021.'

-High-risk pregnancies should receive specialty care.
+High-risk pregnancies should 34% receive specialty care.